-- to identify uses of specific IT systems in public sector; - to identify the IT-induced organizational changes in public sector; - to identify the basic principles of managing IT in the public sector. - 7.
-Description of the course:
+- to identify uses of specific IT systems in public sector; - to identify the IT-induced organizational changes in public sector; - to identify the basic principles of managing IT in the public sector.

 The course gives an overview of recent developments in eGovernance, including outcomes of large-scale pilots and recent adoption of new technologies on national, European and international level.
 The success-stories and failures of e-governance projects with factors behind them are discussed.
 Different case studies with the best existing examples from Estonia and other countries are introduced.